What is E10 fuel and is my taxi compatible?

 What happens if you accidentally use E10 fuel?

-If your car is incompatible with E10 and you accidentally fill it up, then there’s no reason to panic.
+If your car is incompatible with E10 and you accidentally fill it up with diesel fuel, then there’s no reason to panic.
 It should still run but depending on the vehicle, how regularly you drive it, and how much you put in, it could cause problems with seals, plastics and metals over time.

 Unless you’re driving a vintage classic, you probably won’t even notice.
 In fact, the motoring association the AA recommends that rather than trying to drain the E10 fuel, just top up with super unleaded next time.